stjude-dnb-binfcore/sc-atac-seq-bed-builder/README.md

 ## Key Features
-This tool will allow users to generate properly formatted BED files for any pre-built or custom 10x scATAC-seq reference genome:
+This tool will allow users to generate properly formatted and filtered BED files for any pre-built or custom 10x scATAC-seq reference genome.

+Input files:
-- A BED file of blacklist (excluded) regions, and
+- An BED file of blacklist (excluded) regions, and
-- A GFF file of regulatory regions for your genome release of interest.
+- An GFF file of regulatory regions for your reference genome release of interest.

+Output files:
+- blacklist.bed
+- enhancer.bed
+- promoter.bed

 ## Why Are These BED Files Important?
 BED files for promoters, enhancers, and blacklist regions play a key role in scATAC-seq analysis: